 You’ll find the Aran Islands at the mouth of Galway Bay, off Ireland’s west coast.
-They’re part of Galway and the beautiful Burren region thats spans both Clare and Galway.
+They’re part of Galway and the beautiful Burren region that spans both Clare and Galway.

 3. Getting to the islands

 You can reach the Aran Islands via ferry or by plane.
-Ferries leave from Doolin, in Clare, or from Rossaveal, in Galway.
+Ferries leave from Doolin, in Clare (see our guide to getting from Doolin to the Aran Islands), or from Rossaveal, in Galway.
 The flights leave from Inverin.

 4. Ferry times

 The ferry times listed below are accurate at the time of writing, but we can not guarantee that they will still be accurate when ever you happen to stumble upon this guide.
 Please make sure to check the ferry times in advance for the most up-to-date information.